“Everyone that watches ‘Deep Throat’ is watching me being raped.” ― Linda Lovelace, in her 1980 book, Ordeal

 THE STUFF OF FANTASY

 Swoon alert.
 One of the top reasons Superman: The Movie is my fave rave superhero movie is because I am absolutely enchanted by the Superman/Lois Lane romance.
 And as embodied by Reeve and Kidder, they make for one of cinema's most charismatic and charming screen couples.
-I'm a sucker for corny romance anyway, but in taking the time to create a Lois and Clark that are quirky, imperfect, and endearing, Superman made the pair so likable that you're practically rooting for them to fall in love.
+I'm a sucker for corny romance anyway, but in taking the time to create a Lois and Clark that are quirky, imperfect, and endearing, Superman made the pair so likable that you're practically rooting for them to fall in love. *Spoiler Ahead*

 I'm well past middle age, I've seen this movie dozens of times, and it's a movie adapted from a comic book for Chrissakes; but when Lois dies at the end, I get waterworks each and every time.
 Christopher Reeve's performance is just remarkable (I love that bit when he tenderly places her body on the ground and winces, as if afraid to hurt her even in death).
 The entire sequence is a tribute to what writers can achieve in a big-budget genre film if they remember a film's audience comprises human beings, not market analysts.
 Superman made me believe in these fictional characters by getting me to identify with them and care about what happens to them.
 Today, I think superhero films are out to get their audiences to have a relationship with the stunts, gadgetry, and special effects. .

-Since the relationship between Lois and Clark looms so large in my fondness for the film, it never bothers me that the special effects in Superman look so dated.
+The Effects Are Fake, The Characters Are Real Since the relationship between Lois and Clark looms so large in my fondness for the film, it never bothers me that the special effects in Superman look so dated.
 In an ironic twist, today's superhero films have special effects that are eye-poppingly real; only the characters are cardboard.

 THE STUFF OF DREAMS

 And what can I say about John William's epic Superman theme?
 Absolute perfection!
-It deftly strikes the right chord of nostalgia by recalling the classic TV show theme, yet feels like a wholly new take on those soaring themes from serials and adventure films of yesteryear.
-Williams' score is one of those real goosebump-inducing anthems that absolutely MAKES the film.
-As far as I'm concerned, John Williams is as responsible for Superman's success as Richard Donner.
+It deftly strikes the right chord of nostalgia by recalling the classic TV show theme,

-The best joke in the film, and the one that got the absolute biggest, loudest laugh of the evening, was the sight gag featuring Clark Kent, in full retro "This looks like a job for Superman!" mode, encountering his first modern phone booth.
+Past Meets Present The best joke in the film, and the one that got the absolute biggest, loudest laugh of the evening, was the sight gag featuring Clark Kent, in full retro "This looks like a job for Superman!" mode, encountering his first modern phone booth.

-After 1980's Superman II (which I very much enjoyed), it's fair to say I haven't liked a single Superman incarnationfilm or TVsince.
+After 1980's Superman II (which I very much enjoyed), it's fair to say I haven't liked a single Superman incarnation—film or TV—since.
 I do intend seeing Man of Steel (2013) when it comes out on DVD*, although I admit, my expectations aren't very high.

 *Update 2014: Watched Man of Steel and my jaw never left the floor, stunned as I was for how epic a miscalculation the whole costly enterprise was.